syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the custom date range in Scheduler,
+To set the custom date range in Schedule,

 {% highlight html %}